AlisonMessaoudi/poupees_anatole/wp-content/plugins/cookie-law-info/readme.txt

 === CookieYes | GDPR Cookie Consent & Compliance Notice (CCPA Ready) ===
 Contributors: webtoffee, cookieyesdev
 Donate link: https://www.webtoffee.com/plugins/
-Tags: eu cookie law, GDPR, CCPA, cookie law, cookie consent, eu privacy directive, privacy directive, cookies, privacy, compliance
+Tags: GDPR, CCPA, cookie notice, DSGVO, RGPD, LGPD, PIPEDA, cookies , cookie law, cookie consent, Opt-in, cookie policy, privacy, compliance
 Requires at least: 4.4.0
-Tested up to: 5.6
+Tested up to: 5.7
 Requires PHP: 5.6
-Stable tag: 2.0.0
+Stable tag: 2.0.1
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Easily set up cookie notice and get GDPR Cookie Consent as per EU GDPR/Cookie Law regulations.
-The plugin supports GDPR (DSGVO, RGPD), LGPD, and CCPA Do Not Sell.
+The plugin supports GDPR (DSGVO, RGPD), LGPD, CCPA Do Not Sell, and CNIL of France.

 GDPR CookieConsent' plugin is getting renamed as ‘CookieYes - GDPR Cookie Consent & Compliance Notice' plugin.
 WebToffee will continue to develop and maintain this plugin.
 In addition to the current features, we have integrated a free Automatic Cookie Scan service into the plugin.
 You need an account with CookieYes in order to use the scan service, but no worries, we will automatically create an account for you when you initiate the scan.

 == Description ==

 The CookieYes GDPR Cookie Consent & Compliance Notice plugin will assist you in making your website GDPR (RGPD, DSVGO) compliant.
-In addition to compliance with this GDPR WordPress plugin also supports cookie compliance in accordance with the LGPD of Brazil and California Consumer Privacy Act (CCPA) which is a state statute intended to enhance privacy rights and consumer protection for residents of California.
+In addition to compliance with this GDPR WordPress plugin also supports cookie compliance in accordance with the LGPD of Brazil, CNIL of France, and California Consumer Privacy Act (CCPA) which is a state statute intended to enhance privacy rights and consumer protection for residents of California.

 The plugin is one of the best WordPress GDPR compliance plugins as it comes with a host of features some of which are listed below.